skurvits/estbb-depression-metabolomics/docs/ANALYSIS_MAP.md

 ## Files intentionally omitted

 The original analysis was developed iteratively.
-The public repository should **not** include exploratory scripts that are not part of the final reported workflow, including alternative PCA/age-standardized SOMs, sign-flip screening scripts, hand-selected metabolite experiments, or earlier versions of the figures.
+The public repository does **not** include exploratory scripts that are not part of the final reported workflow.

-Those scripts are useful for private provenance but would make the public repository harder to interpret and could create ambiguity about which analysis generated the manuscript results.